mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Introduction

 \section{Introduction}

+\IEEEPARstart{T}{he} ever-growing need for data rate in modern communication networks led to use channels of very high dimension, which makes channel estimation difficult.
+For example, it has been recently proposed to use massive multiple-input multiple-output (MIMO) wireless systems \cite{Rusek2013,Larsson2014,Lu2014} with a large number of transmit and receive antennas in the millimeter-wave band \cite{Rappaport2013, Swindlehurst2014, Xiao2017}, where a large bandwidth can be exploited.
+In that case the channel comprises hundreds or even thousands of complex numbers, whose estimation is a very challenging signal processing problem \cite{Heath2016}.

-\IEEEPARstart{D}{ata} processing techniques are often based on the \emph{manifold assumption}: Meaningful data (signals) lie near a low dimensional manifold, although their apparent dimension is much larger \cite{Carlsson2009,Peyre2009} \cite[Section 5.11.3]{Goodfellow2016} \cite[Section 9.3]{Elad2010}.
+Data processing techniques are often based on the \emph{manifold assumption}: Meaningful data (signals) lie near a low dimensional manifold, although their apparent dimension is much larger \cite{Carlsson2009,Peyre2009} \cite[Section 5.11.3]{Goodfellow2016} \cite[Section 9.3]{Elad2010}.
 This fact has classically been exploited in two different ways.

 On the one hand, for decades if not centuries, scientists have handcrafted \emph{analytical models}.
 This amounts to come up with a mathematical description of the manifold, based on domain knowledge and careful observation of the phenomena of interest.
 This approach reaches its limits for complex phenomena that are difficult to model with a reasonable number of parameters, in which case simplifying assumptions have to be made, hindering model relevance.